trinodb/docker-images/README.md

 the image and its dependencies in the correct order.

 If you are going to release an image, you should release it and all of its dependencies.
-Master and slave images should be be built from the same chain of parent images.
+Master and slave images should be built from the same chain of parent images.
 You can ensure that both are built from the same set of parent images by running e.g. `make teradatalabs/cdh5-hive-master terdatalabs/cdh5-hive-slave`